Explore other offices & services

 The goal of course work within the department is to provide students with the skills and perspectives necessary to a profound understanding of politics in all its richness.
 The curriculum is organized around general themes and emphasizes the areas of political philosophy, American institutions and politics, American constitutional law, international relations and comparative government.

 Students with an interest in politics may choose to major in political science or international relations (See entry for International Relations).
 Students are counseled to complement these interests with appropriate courses in modern language, history, economics, and anthropology and sociology.
 Beyond specific course work, many students engage in independent study and honors work.
 The department has an active and popular internship program that affords students experience in political, legal, and public service internships in Galesburg, Springfield, Chicago, and abroad.
-The College’s program for off-campus studies allows students to broaden their understanding through such opportunities as study in Russia, the Washington Semester, or at the Newberry Library.
+The College's program for off-campus studies allows students to broaden their understanding through such opportunities as study in Denmark, Argentina, the Washington Semester, or at the Newberry Library.